gnuarmeclipse/gnuarmeclipse.github.io-source/pages/downloads.md

 ## Partial releases

 Sometimes tools releases include fixes affecting only a limited number of platforms; to save space, binaries for the platforms that did not include changes are not duplicated, and should be searched for and downloaded from previous releases.
-Just scroll down the browser windows, possibly to the **Next** page and identify the release that provides the binaries for the desired platform.
+Scroll down the browser windows, possibly to the **Next** page and identify the release that provides the binaries for the desired platform.

 ![The Latest release view. ]({{ site.baseurl }}/assets/images/2015/github-qemu-code-tab-partial-release.png)